ThahGum/PowerCode_Girls/README.md

 Key Features:
 * 		AI-BiasDetect: This module employs advanced AI techniques to analyze AI algorithms and systems for potential gender biases.
 It identifies instances where AI models may perpetuate gender-based stereotypes or discrimination, providing insights into biased decision-making.
 * 		AI-EthicalGuidelines: AI-UnbiasedHER includes a comprehensive library of ethical guidelines specifically tailored to mitigate gender bias in AI develop…
-[11:50, 05/08/2023] Melorh Wtc: Sure!
+Sure!
 Let's break down the steps to implement the "AI-UnbiasedHER" project using Python:

 Step 1: Define Project Scope and Requirements
 - Clearly outline the functionalities and modules of AI-UnbiasedHER, such as AI-BiasDetect, AI-EthicalGuidelines, AI-FairnessPromoter, AI-UnbiasedUI, AI-InclusiveData, and AI-UnbiasedEval.